pyrates/autoroutes/README.md

 > ({'something': 'value', 'anything': 'else'}, {'id': '1234'})
 ```

+Note: the order the routes are registered matters.
+At match time, routes will be
+tried in that order.

 ### Placeholders

 Placeholders are defined by a curly brace pair: `path/{var}`.
 By default, this